Arts & Culture Activities

 The public is encouraged to walk along 3rd Avenue and reflect on the poetry.

-Artists in Place: The Bunkhouse Project is expanding to include a Gallery Pop-Up Program.
-Gallery space is available to local emerging and established Saskatoon artists for public art exhibits on Saturdays and Sundays.
-This new pilot program will take place in the historic Bunkhouse at the Saskatoon Forestry Farm Park and Zoo (SFFPZ) between July 2, 2022 and March 26, 2023.
+The Bunkhouse Gallery pop-up program provides gallery space to local emerging and established Saskatoon artists for public art exhibits on Saturdays and Sundays.
+The program takes place in the historic Bunkhouse at the Saskatoon Forestry Farm Park and Zoo (SFFP&Z).

 Applications are accepted on an on-going basis.
 Artists may book one weekend per month to a maximum of four weekends per year.

-Priority will be given to artists from 2SLGBTQQIA+, BIPOC, people with disabilities, and other equity groups and/or artists who have taken part in the Artists in Place: The Bunkhouse Project residency program and/or artists who want to exhibit work that is inspired by the SFFPZ.
-Artwork displayed must be suitable for an all-ages civic facility.
+Priority will be given to artists from 2SLGBTQQIA+, BIPOC, people with disabilities, and other equity groups and/or artists who have taken part in the Bunkhouse Studios residency program and/or artists who want to exhibit work that is inspired by the SFFP&Z. Artwork displayed must be suitable for an all-ages civic facility.

-Participants in the Bunkhouse Pop-up Gallery Program are required to complete a follow-up form:
+Participants in the Bunkhouse Gallery program are required to complete a follow-up form:

 Saskatoon: Where the Art Is